knowsuchagency/hugo_jupyter/README.rst

     hugo_jupyter --init

 This will create a ``notebooks`` directory at the root of your hugo project if it doesn't yet exist.
+Any jupyter notebooks you want rendered should go in this directory.

 Then, from the root of your hugo project, you can type ``fab serve`` to automatically initialize your jupyter server, hugo server, and watchdog to re-render your jupyter notebooks to markdown for hugo